hypergravity/astroslam/README.md

 # Installation

-Currently, you have to download the package and install it using `(sudo) python setup.py install`.
+Currently, you have 2 options

+- download the package and install it using
-In the future, use `pip install slam`.
+`(sudo) python setup.py install`.
+- `(sudo) pip install astroslam`.

 # Requirements